Antonio Santos (baseball)

-Antonio Nathanahel Santos (born October 6, 1996) is a Dominican professional baseball pitcher who is a free agent.
+Antonio Nathanahel Santos (born October 6, 1996) is a Dominican professional baseball pitcher for the Pericos de Puebla of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Colorado Rockies.

 Career

 Colorado Rockies

 Santos signed with the Colorado Rockies as an international free agent on July 2, 2015.
-He spent the 2015 season with the DSL Rockies, going 1–2 with a 0.75 ERA over 24 innings.
+He spent the 2015 season with the Dominican Summer League Rockies, going 1–2 with a 0.75 ERA over 24 innings.
 He split the 2016 season between the DSL and the Boise Hawks, going a combined 6–4 with a 3.87 ERA over 81/3 innings.
 He spent the 2017 season with the Asheville Tourists, going 9–10 with a 5.39 ERA over 147 innings.
 He split the 2018 season between Asheville and the Lancaster JetHawks, going a combined 5–13 with a 4.80 ERA over 152 innings.
 He split the 2019 season between Lancaster and the Hartford Yard Goats, going a combined 6–9 with a 4.53 ERA over 145 innings.
 Santos played in the Arizona Fall League for the Salt River Rafters following the 2019 season.

-The Rockies added him to their 40-man roster after the 2019 season.
+On November 20, 2019, the Rockies added Santos to their 40-man roster to protect him from the Rule 5 draft.
 On September 1, 2020, Santos was promoted to the major leagues for the first time and he made his debut that day against the San Francisco Giants.
+He made three appearances (one start) for Colorado during his rookie campaign, recording an 0–1 record 16.50 ERA with four strikeouts over six innings of work.

+Santos made seven relief appearances for the Rockies during the 2021 season, compiling an 0–1 record and 4.76 ERA with 10 strikeouts across 11 1/3 innings pitched.